DevRel-Foundation/wg-resource-aggregation/CHARTER.md

 To support the activities of the working group, there are activities that are coordinated throughout the year.

 *Q1*
-- charter review for community feedback and input on the working group itself, including amendments to the charter
+- charter review session for community feedback and input on the working group itself, including amendments to the charter

 *Q2*
-- software tools community survey and report

 *Q3*
-- developer persona community survey and report

 *Q4*
-- events community survey and report

 ## 4. Working Group Resources